petebachant/petebachant.github.io/_posts/2024-11-12-office-repro.markdown

 after having written my master's thesis in Word, manually numbering figures, references, and equations because I couldn't figure out how to automate it
-(probably a skill issue, but very painful nonetheless.)
+(a skill issue, but painful nonetheless.)
 There was also one instance where I was collaborating with a group on a proposal by emailing a Word document back and forth, which resulted in some work being lost in an attempt to manually